 What is cat-scratch disease?

-Cat-scratch disease (CSD) is caused by a bacteria (germ) called Bartonella henselae that is in a cat's mouth.
+Cat-scratch disease (CSD) is caused by a bacteria that lives in a cat's mouth.
 You can get CSD by being scratched, licked, or bitten by an infected cat.
 The germs usually spread after the cat licks its paws then scratches or bites human skin.
 CSD can also be spread if you rub your eyes after you hold an infected cat.

-What are the signs and symptoms of cat-scratch disease?
+What are the signs and symptoms of CSD?

 You may see painless blisters or bumps along your wound 3 to 10 days after you have been bitten or scratched.
 Lymph nodes near the wound may become red, swollen, and painful 1 to 3 weeks later.
 These often include lymph nodes in your neck, armpit, and groin.
 You may also have loss of appetite, rash, sore throat, headache, fever, and muscle, joint, or stomach pain.

-Your caregiver will ask about your symptoms and examine the injured area.
-He may ask about your medical history.
-Your caregiver will need to know if you have had any contact with a cat.
-He will look at the affected area to check for other problems.
-You may also have any of the following tests:
+Your healthcare provider will ask about your symptoms and examine the injured area.
+Tell him if you had any contact with a cat.
+You may need any of the following tests:

 Cat-scratch disease may go away in 2 to 4 months without treatment.
 In some cases, you may need one or more of the following:

-- Surgery: Caregivers may remove all or part of your affected lymph nodes.
+- Surgery may be needed to remove all or part of your affected lymph nodes.

 - Always wash your hands after you handle or pet a cat.